 Women should exclusively breastfeed unless the risk of HIV transmission via breast milk is greater than the dangers of formula feeding.

 The only reliable method of telling whether an infant under the age of 18 months has been infected with HIV is to perform a PCR (polymerase chain reaction) blood test on the infant.
 This detects HIV genetic material.
-As the window period for the PCR test is six weeks, infants should only be tested six weeks after delivery or six weeks after the last feed of breast milk.
-A positive PCR test before six weeks will confirm HIV infection, but a negative test cannot reliably exclude infection.
+HIV exposed infants should be tested by HIV PCR:

 The ultra-sensitive p24 antigen test can be used instead of the PCR test.